joselbr2099/mcompiler/README.md

 1.- INSTALL

-in micro open command mode (ctrl+e) and type:
+in micro open command mode (ctrl+e) and:

 	plugins install mcompiler

 2.- USE

-to RUN your code(ruby, python...) open command mode an type:
+to RUN your code(ruby, python...) open command mode and:

 	runc

-to build/compile your code type
+to build/compile your code:

 	build